eggjs/egg-ts-helper/README.md

 | configFile | string | {cwd}/tshelper.js | configure file path |
 | watchDirs | object | | generator configuration |

 egg-ts-helper would watching `app/extend`,`app/controller`,`app/service` by default.
-The dts would recreated when the files changed under these folders.
+The dts would recreated when the files under these folders was changed.

 you can disabled some folders by `-i` flag.